 Along with understanding our own duties to serve, he explains how everyone has many preset characteristics, that we may/may not appreciate but fate has bound us to them, and we must with our ability to serve fate, do what is right through our service.
 One could ask, that ‘why must I serve?’, ‘why can’t I employ people to do the hard labour and I sit here to earn, and enjoy?’.
 If you happen to be in such a privileged place, it would be no wrong having employees, but if you do not invest your own time for too long, the opportunity and success will walk away.
 Success is not like a cactus, that will grow without water or attention.
 It is more like a banyan tree; willing to give shade, but demands water, care, and time to grow tall and strong.

-Socrates once that the world would not be a happy place unless kings became philosophers, or philosophers became kings – and Marcus Aurelius is the best example of a ‘philosopher king’ and famously known for his beautiful mind.
+Socrates once said that the world would not be a happy place unless kings became philosophers, or philosophers became kings – and Marcus Aurelius is the best example of a ‘philosopher king’ and famously known for his beautiful mind.